 Extraordinary events & traditions

-Since 1976, the “Cocofungo” event has been hosting cooks and mushrooms, with the craft of the former enhancing the flavour of the latter.
-Thanks to the enthusiasm of the small group of restaurateurs who immediately believed in the potential of this project, Cocofungo has become the star event of the great Marca Trevigiana food & wine tradition, also anticipating the many themed gastronomic festivals that subsequently spread throughout Italy; it has become the leading reference event in the national food and wine tourism landscape.
+Since 1976, mushrooms and cooks have been coming together at the “Cocofungo” event to exalt the flavour of the former and the craft of the latter.
+Thanks to the enthusiasm of the small group of restaurateurs who immediately believed in the potential of this project, Cocofungo became the manifesto of the great gastronomy of Marca Trevigiana, also anticipating the many themed gastronomic fairs that subsequently spread throughout Italy; it constitutes a real leader in the panorama of national food and wine tourism.
 Cocofungo has attracted the attention of the public also thanks to a precise and constant attention to quality and a capacity for renewal that has amazed even the most attentive and refined palates.
-Every year, in autumn, a new interweaving of flavours, ideas, creativity and, above all, produce of extraordinary quality can be found in the participating restaurants.
+Every autumn, in the participating restaurants, they can find new interweavings of flavours, intuitions, creativity and, above all, raw material of extraordinary quality.

 Another event of historical and cultural importance is the Dama Castellana di Conegliano, an event that every year commemorates an ancient battle that took place between the people of Conegliano and Treviso in 1231.
-The victorious inhabitants of Conegliano, were carried on the shoulders of their adversaries, along a steep street, Calle Scoto de Scoti or Calle degli Asini, to the hill where the castle of the city of Conegliano stood and still stands.
-La Dama Vivente – The Living Lady – is Conegliano’s historical re-enactment par excellence.
-This is testified by its fame in Italy and abroad and its substantial presence in all the territory events promoted by the Province of Treviso and the Veneto Region in the interest of tourism.
+The victorious inhabitants of Conegliano, were carried on the shoulders of their adversaries, along a steep street, Calle Scoto de Scoti or Calle degli Asini, on the hill where the castle of the city of Conegliano stood and still stands.
+La Dama Vivente The Living Lady is Conegliano’s historical re-enactment par excellence.
+This is testified by its fame in Italy and abroad and its consistent presence at all events in which the Province of Treviso and the Veneto Region promote the territory for tourism purposes.

 Dama castellana di Conegliano